Robust Equilibria in General Competing Mechanism Games: Notion of Equilibrium

 Let $c_{ij}:\Gamma \times X_{i}\rightarrow \Delta (M_{ij})$ denote agent $i$ 's mixed strategy of communicating with principal $j$.
 Let $c_{0j}:\Gamma _{j}\rightarrow \Delta (M_{0j})$ be principal $j$'s mixed strategy of communicating with himself.
 For all $\gamma \in \Gamma $ and all $x\in X$, let

-Given $\gamma =(\gamma _{1},\ldots ,\gamma _{J})\in \Gamma ,$ $g_{j}(\gamma _{j},c_{0j}(\gamma _{j}),c_{1j}\left( \gamma ,x_{1}\right) ,\ldots ,c_{Ij}\left( \gamma ,x_{I}\right) )\in \Delta (A_{j})$ is the probability distribution over $A_{j}$ conditional on $x=(x_{1},\ldots ,x_{I})$ that is induced by (i) the strategies of communicating with principal $j$, $ c_{j}(\gamma )=(c_{0j}(\gamma _{j}),c_{1j}\left( \gamma ,\cdot \right) ,\ldots ,c_{Ij}\left( \gamma ,\cdot \right) )$ and (ii) principal $j$'s mechanism $\gamma _{j}$.
+Given $\gamma =(\gamma _{1},\ldots ,\gamma _{J})\in \Gamma ,$ $g_{j}(\gamma _{j},c_{0j}(\gamma _{j}),c_{1j}\left( \gamma ,x_{1}\right) ,\ldots ,c_{Ij}\left( \gamma ,x_{I}\right) )\in A_{j}$ is the probability distribution over $A_{j}$ conditional on $x=(x_{1},\ldots ,x_{I})$ that is induced by (i) the strategies of communicating with principal $j$, $ c_{j}(\gamma )=(c_{0j}(\gamma _{j}),c_{1j}\left( \gamma ,\cdot \right) ,\ldots ,c_{Ij}\left( \gamma ,\cdot \right) )$ and (ii) principal $j$'s mechanism $\gamma _{j}$.
 Then,

-is a mapping from $X\rightarrow \Delta (A_{j})$, which is a \emph{direct mechanism} induced by the communication strategies $c_{j}(\gamma )$ and principal $j$'s mechanism $\gamma _{j}$.\footnote{ Suppose that there is only one principal in a model.
+is a mapping from $X\rightarrow A_{j}$, which is a \emph{direct mechanism} induced by the communication strategies $c_{j}(\gamma )$ and principal $j$'s mechanism $\gamma _{j}$.\footnote{ Suppose that there is only one principal in a model.
 Given a mechanism $ \gamma _{1}$ offered by principal 1 (i.e., single principal), a profile of continuation-equilibrium communication strategies $c_{1}\left( \gamma _{1}\right) $ induces a Bayesian incentive compatible direct mechanism $ g_{1} $ according to (\ref{direct_mech}) in which only agents send type messages and the principal does not send a message to himself.
 Therefore, the standard Revelation Principle holds.
-This implies that in a model of a single principal, the class of mechanisms considered in Szentes (2010) and my paper is no different from the class of standard mechanisms in terms of the set of equilibrium allocations that it generates. }
+This implies that in a model of a single principal, the class of mechanisms considered in Szentes (2010) and my paper is no different from the class of standard mechanisms in terms of the set of equilibrium allocations that it generates. } Let us denote principal $j$'s direct mechanism by $\pi _{j}:X\rightarrow A_{j}$.
+Let $\Pi _{j}$ be the set of all possible (measurable) mappings $\pi _{j}:X\rightarrow A_{j}.$